Psychology

 How do you become an LMFT?

-If you’re eager to make an impact and become an LMFT, the most common path into the field is earning a Master of Arts in Psychology.
+If you’re eager to make an impact and become an LMFT, the most common path into the field is first earning a master's in marriage and family therapy.
 The next step is completing at least two years with post-degree supervised clinical experience with an established professional.
-It's this mentorship that makes an LMFT training unique among other behavioral health professions

 All states require candidates to be licensed.
 This will generally involve passing the Association of Marital and Family Therapy Regulatory Boards’ Marriage and Family Therapy National Exam.
 The BLS also notes that LMFTs must complete annual continuing education classes throughout their careers.